alicia-lyu/external-sort/README.md

 A few techniques are implemented to minimize the number of accesses to storage devices, please refer to each section for details.

-- Read ahead buffers
+- [Read ahead buffers](#bonus-implementation-read-ahead-buffers): As read ahead buffers do not block operations, we save the cost of reading from storage devices.
 - [Device-optimized page sizes](#device-optimized-page-sizes): Different page sizes are chosen for different storage devices, so that larger batch of data can be read/written together for the slower device.
-- Graceful degradation
+- [Graceful degradation](#graceful-degradation): Graceful degradation, both from in-memory sort to external sort and from n-1 passes to n passes, reduces the intermediate spills, compared to sharp degradation which results in extra spills of the total size of the data.
 - [In-sort duplicate removal](#duplicate-removal): This method of duplicate removal eagerly reduces data size, so that less merge efforts are needed afterwards, potentially leading to fewer passes and less spill.

 ### Duplicate removal